q8461167/XposedFakeLocation/README.md

 - Save frequently used locations for quick access.
 - If a marker is already present on the map, the coordinates for the new favorite location will automatically be copied to the fields from it.
 - Manage your favorites by adding or removing locations.
+- Access your favorites through the navigation drawer for easy selection.

 ---